tldr-pages/tldr/pages/common/r2e.md

 > Requires a configured `sendmail` or smtp setup.
 > More information: <https://github.com/rss2email/rss2email>.

-- Create a new feed database that sends email to your email address:
+- Create a new feed database that sends email to an email address:

 `r2e new {{email_address}}`